muhamadfaiz/tentacode.net/post/20150401_ultimate-print-vs-echo-benchmark.md

 ## Round 2 - Here comes a new challenger!

-And this is where it occured to me… to be honest this thought only is what motivated me to write this post.
+And this is when it occured to me… to be honest this thought only is what motivated me to write this post.
 I've always heard that `die()` is actually the quickest way to output something, for example `<?php die("Hello World!");` would be the fastest ever Hello World you could ever write, but I've never really used `die()` for that purpose, so lets see what it got!!

 ```php
 <?php